 Learn more: How soon can you refinance a mortgage after buying a home?

 Here's how: Take your total closing costs and divide them by the monthly savings gained by refinancing to a lower mortgage payment.
 For example, if you save $250 monthly on your payment and pay $5,000 in closing costs, it will take 20 months to break even (5000 / 250 = 20).
+If you won’t be in the home for 20 months or more, the refinance doesn’t make financial sense.

 When do you think you might want to move again?
 The timing of your next move plays a big role in the viability of a refinance.
 You certainly don't want to refinance if you'll be relocating before the end of your break-even period.

 Is this a good time for you financially?
-This requires a review of your personal finances, your long-term financial goals, and quality-of-life decisions.
+This requires a review of your personal finances, long-term financial goals, and quality-of-life decisions.
 Do you have a good job, aren't looking to relocate soon, and have a good refinance strategy in mind?
 It might be time to replace your current loan.

 Dig deeper: The pros and cons of refinancing your mortgage

-When to refinance a mortgage: FAQs
+When to refinance a mortgage FAQs

 At what point is it not worth it to refinance?